siberoloji/siberoloji.github.io/content/en/blog/C++/2024-06-30-c-hello-world-with-explanaition.md

-Inside the `main` function, there's a statement `std::cout &lt;&lt; "Hello, World!" &lt;&lt; std::endl;`.
+Inside the `main` function, there's a statement `std::cout << "Hello, World!" << std::endl;`.
 Here, `std::cout` is an object of the `ostream` class from the `iostream` library.
-The `&lt;&lt;` operator is used to send the string "Hello, World!" to the `cout` object, which then outputs it to the console.
+The `<<` operator is used to send the string "Hello, World!" to the `cout` object, which then outputs it to the console.
 The `std::endl` is a manipulator that inserts a newline character and flushes the output buffer.